-"Pull yourself together, man."
+"Pull yourself together."
 Ichabod scolded himself quietly, took in a deep breath, and knocked on the door.

 "Coming!"
 He heard a high-pitched voice call.
-There were running footsteps and the door opened.
+There were running footsteps and the door opened a crack.
 "Who is it?"
 A young girl with long brown hair was poking her head out.
 She looked to be about 9 years of age.

 "Pardon, but is this the Gibson residence?"

 "Is Hannah home?"